Relativistic location algorithm in curved spacetime: Relativistic location in curved spacetime

 \subsection{Geodesic intersection}

 The problem of finding the intersection of light cones in a slightly curved spacetime may be reformulated in terms of null geodesics \cite{Carloni:2018cuf}.
-Consider four formal solutions to Hamilton's equations \eqref{HamiltonianEquations}, distinguished by the indices $I\in\{1,2,3,4\}$, that have endpoints $X^\mu_I$ which are functions of the initial data ${X}_I$ and ${\bf v}_I$:
+Consider four formal solutions to Hamilton's equations \eqref{HamiltonianEquations}, distinguished by the indices $I\in\{1,2,3,4\}$, that have end points ${\rm x}^\mu_I$ which are functions of the initial data ${X}_I$ and ${\bf v}_I$:

 Then define the following vector valued function: